NexisOS/.github/profile/README.md

 - NixOS Foundation,
 - Artix Linux project,
 - Dinit maintainers,
-- or the authors of any additional tools or packages used in NexisOS (e.g., firewalld, ClamAV, Maldet, Falco, Suricata).
+- or the authors of any additional tools or packages used in NexisOS (e.g., firewalld, ClamAV, Maldet, Tetragon, Suricata).

 All product names, trademarks, and registered trademarks are property of their respective owners.
 Their use in this project is for identification, compatibility, and reference only, and does not imply any official endorsement.